-Use any attachment method as indicated below by "X" Restraint Type Child Weight (lower LATCH (lower anchors only) Safety belt and top tether anchor Safety belt and LATCH (lower anchors and top tether anchor) Safety belt only Rear Up to facing 48 lb X X child seat 0/ Forward facing child seat Up to 48 lb (21 kg) X X Х Forward facing child seat Over 48 lb (21 kg) X X
+Use any attachment method as indicated below by "X" Restraint Type Child Weight (lower LATCH (lower anchors only) Safety belt and top tether anchor Safety belt and LATCH (lower anchors and top tether anchor) Safety belt only Rear facing child seat Up to 48 lb (21 kg) X X Forward facing child seat Up to 48 lb (21 kg) X X X Forward facing child seat Over 48 lb (21 kg) X X

-WARNING: Air bags can kill or injure a child in a child seat.
-NEVER place a rear-facing child seat in front of an active air bag.
+WARNING: Airbags can kill or injure a child in a child seat.
+NEVER place a rear-facing child seat in front of an active airbag.
 If you must use a forward-facing child seat in the front seat, move the vehicle seat all the way back.
 When possible, all children age 12 and under should be properly restrained in a rear seating position.
 If all children cannot be seated and restrained properly in a rear seating position, properly restrain the largest child in the front seat.